 The cost of time-stepping methods rely on integrating the LNS equations in the time domain.
 Time-stepping of ODEs (such as the one in \eqref{eqn:direct}) has a long history and is a mature field \citep{Haireretal93, WannerHairer96, TrefethenBau97}.
 Herein, two classes -- implicit and explicit integration schemes -- are available and widely used in the scientific computing community.

-Implicit integrators possess better stability properties but require a system of the form be solved at every iteration.
-Here, $\bm b \in \mathbb{C}^{N \times k}$ is a function of the solution at previous time and the exogenous forcing (if present), and $\boldsymbol{\mathcal A} \in \mathbb{C}^{N \times N}$ is the temporal discretized operator, which is a function of the linear operator $\mathsfbi A$.
-For example, $\boldsymbol{\mathcal A}$ can be written as a first-order polynomial of the form $\boldsymbol{\mathcal A} = c_1 \mathsfbi I + c_2\mathsfbi A$ for multi-step methods, where constants are determined based on integration scheme and time step, \eg $\boldsymbol{\mathcal A} = \mathsfbi I - dt\mathsfbi A$ for backward Euler.
+Implicit integrators possess better stability properties but require a system of the form to be solved at every iteration.
+Here, $\bm b \in \mathbb{C}^{N \times k}$ is a function of the solution at previous time and the exogenous forcing (if present), and $\boldsymbol{\mathcal A} \in \mathbb{C}^{N \times N}$ is the temporal discretized operator, which is a function of the linear operator $\bm A$.
+For example, $\boldsymbol{\mathcal A}$ can be written as a first-order polynomial of the form $\boldsymbol{\mathcal A} = c_1 \bm I + c_2\bm A$ for multi-step methods, where constants are determined based on integration scheme and time step, \eg $\boldsymbol{\mathcal A} = \bm I - dt\bm A$ for backward Euler.
 A superficial comparison between \eqref{eqn:ODE} and \eqref{eqn:solve} indicates that implicit time steppers suffer from the same issues elaborated above.
-However, the key difference is that $\mathsfbi A$ is multiplied by the (small) time step $dt$, so the ill-conditioning of $\mathsfbi A$ is largely overwhelmed by the ideal conditioning of the identity matrix $\mathsfbi I$.
+However, the key difference is that $\bm A$ is multiplied by the (small) time step $dt$, so the ill-conditioning of $\bm A$ is largely overwhelmed by the ideal conditioning of the identity matrix $\bm I$.